*We may earn a commission for purchases made using our links. Please see our disclosure to learn more.

-- Heat the olive oil in a medium saucepan, add the mushrooms and saute for around 8 minutes or until all their liquids have evaporated.
+- Heat the olive oil in a medium saucepan.
+Then add the mushrooms and saute for around 8 minutes or until all their liquids have evaporated.
 Add the garlic during the last two minutes of cooking and saute for another minute or so.

 - Season with salt and pepper.